dianadiazc/customer-wa/content/work2/task-6.md

 5. Click on **Run**

-You will see the *Run Command* result.
-Use the refresh option to get the *Success* status.
-Now you have installed CloudWatch agent on both EC2 instances using "Perform Operations as Code" desing principle.
+You will see the Run Command result.
+Use the refresh option to update the status until it displays Success.
+You have now installed and started the CloudWatch agent on both EC2 instances using the “Perform Operations as Code” design principle.

 <img src="../images/rc5.png" alt="drawing" width="800"/>